cirosantilli/linux-cheat/compression.md

     dir1/f1
     dir1/f2

-out to ./out/, creates this folders if necessary:
+Out to `./out/` directory, creates this directory if necessary:

     unrar x a.rar out

-extract multipart rar
+Extract multipart rar:

     unrar x a.r00
     unrar x a.part1.rar

-recursivelly finds all files in a.rar, and outputs them to current dir with old basename possible name conflicts
+Eecursivelly finds all files in `a.rar`, and outputs them to current dir with old basename possible name conflicts

     unrar e a.rar

-sample output:
+Sample output:

     a.rar
     /dir1/